Pyrolysis machine

 Repurposed disused AD site- the Biochar plant brings new life and development to the area.

-The plant will be set up and operational by March 2026.
+The plant will be set up and operational by Spring 2026.

 Biochar is a proven, scalable solution with multiple commercial applications.
-Originally used to improve soil health and permanently store carbon, it is also used to filter water run-off, enhance construction materials such as asphalt and plasterboard, improve health in livestock bedding and feed and improve efficiency in anaerobic digestion plants.
+Originally used to improve soil health and store carbon long-term, it is also used to filter water run-off, enhance construction materials, improve health in livestock and improve efficiency in anaerobic digestion plants.
 It is even used in mining remediation for land and water improvements.

 Biochar is produced via pyrolysis, a carbon-negative process with ultra-low emissions, continuously monitored for compliance and performance.

-The commercial upside is significant.
-Each unit generates up to 1 MW of continuous on-site thermal energy, providing reliable, low-carbon heat for nearby buildings while reducing operating costs and emissions.
+Each unit generates up to 1 MW of continuous on-site thermal energy, providing low cost heat for nearby buildings; reducing operating costs and emissions.

-Klere has partnered with Shropshire Council to create a step-by-step framework for Local Authorities interested in setting up their own Energy Biochar and Carbon Capture plants.
+EBACC Framework: Klere has partnered with Shropshire Council to create a step-by-step framework for Local Authorities to adopt Energy Biochar & Carbon Capture plants.

-To date, Klere has supported implementation of 2 plants for Shropshire and completed 3 feasibility studies for Walsall, Calderdale and Durham Councils.
+Klere has supported implementation of 2 plants for Shropshire and completed 3 feasibility studies for Walsall, Calderdale and Durham Councils with more on the go with Midlands Net Zero Hub.

-From Feasibility to Operation: Building on the ground-breaking work undertaken with Shropshire and partners, the Framework covers each stage of the Biochar project and all aspects of successful programme delivery.
-From feedstock, planning, site selection to communications, Klere and partners can support you through the whole journey.
+From Feasibility to Operation: Building on the ground-breaking work undertaken with Shropshire - the framework covers all key steps, from feedstock, planning, site selection to communications, Klere and partners can support you through the whole journey.

-Cost and Time Savings: Streamlines processes to reduce expenses and accelerate the delivery timeline.
+Cost and Time Savings: Streamlines processes to accelerate delivery.

 What we can do for you...